Disease Guide ·Progressive Retinal Atrophy ·2026

 4Which cat breeds are most affected by PRA?

-Abyssinian and Somali cats have the highest prevalence due to the rdAc mutation — a well-documented autosomal recessive gene.
-Persians and Siamese are also affected by different PRA mutations.
-DNA tests are available for the rdAc mutation, allowing breeders to identify carriers.
-Any responsible breeder of these breeds should test breeding cats and avoid mating two carriers.
+Abyssinians and Somalis have the highest prevalence (rdAc mutation).
+Persians and Siamese are affected by different PRA mutations.
+DNA tests identify rdAc carriers.
+Responsible breeders test all breeding cats and avoid mating two carriers.

 5Can a blind cat live a normal life?

-Yes — blind cats adapt remarkably well, especially when vision loss is gradual as with PRA.
-They rely more heavily on whiskers, hearing, smell, and spatial memory.
-Keep furniture in consistent positions, avoid rearranging rooms, use scent markers near hazards, block stairways if needed, and maintain consistent litter box locations.
-Most blind cats play, navigate their homes, and live full, happy lives.
+Yes - blind cats adapt remarkably well, especially with gradual vision loss.
+They rely on whiskers, hearing, smell, and spatial memory.
+Keep furniture positioned consistently, use scent markers near hazards, and block stairways.
+Most play, navigate confidently, and live full lives.

 6Is there a DNA test for PRA in cats?

-Yes — DNA tests are available for several PRA mutations, most notably the rdAc mutation found in Abyssinians and Somalis.
-The test costs $40-$100 and requires a simple cheek swab or blood sample.
-Results identify cats as clear, carrier, or affected.
-This is an essential breeding tool — carriers show no symptoms but pass the gene to offspring.
-Testing before breeding is the only way to eliminate PRA from bloodlines.
+Yes - DNA tests exist for several PRA mutations, including rdAc in Abyssinians and Somalis.
+Cost: $40-$100.
+Results: clear, carrier, or affected.
+Carriers show no symptoms but pass the gene - testing is the only way to eliminate PRA from bloodlines.

 7Does pet insurance cover PRA diagnosis in cats?

-Most comprehensive policies cover the diagnostic workup, including specialist ophthalmologist exams and electroretinography.
-However, since PRA has no treatment, there are no ongoing costs to cover.
-The main financial consideration is the $200-$500 diagnosis.
-Some budget policies exclude hereditary conditions, which would deny even the diagnostic costs.
-For breeds prone to PRA, make sure your policy covers inherited diseases.
+Most comprehensive policies cover diagnostic workup - ophthalmologist exams and electroretinography.
+Since PRA has no treatment, main financial consideration is $200-$500 diagnosis.
+Budget policies excluding hereditary conditions deny even diagnostic costs.
+Ensure your policy covers inherited diseases if you own an at-risk breed.

 Marcel Janik, founder of RealVetCost